Kelly Reilly: Career

 Reilly's first lead role came in 2008 in the horror film Eden Lake and, in 2009, she had a high-profile role on prime-time British television in Above Suspicion.
 Reilly also appeared in three major films: Sherlock Holmes, Triage, and Me and Orson Welles.

-In 2011, Reilly reprised her role as Mary Watson in Sherlock Holmes: A Game of Shadows.
+In 2011, Reilly reprised her role as Mary Watson (née Morstan) in Sherlock Holmes: A Game of Shadows.
 In 2012, Reilly appeared opposite Sam Rockwell in A Single Shot and had a leading role in Robert Zemeckis' Flight opposite Denzel Washington.
 In 2014, Reilly starred with Greg Kinnear in the film Heaven is for Real and in the John Michael McDonagh film Calvary.
 The same year, Reilly starred in the short-lived ABC series, Black Box, as Catherine Black, a famed neuroscientist who explores and solves the mysteries of the brain (the black box) while hiding her own bipolar disorder from the world.

 In 2015, Reilly starred in the second season of the television series True Detective as Jordan Semyon, the wife of Vince Vaughn's character, Frank Semyon.
 The same year, Reilly made her Broadway debut opposite Clive Owen and Eve Best in Harold Pinter's play Old Times at the American Airlines Theatre.

 In 2016, she had a supporting role in Bastille Day.
 In 2017, Reilly played the Celtic Queen Kerra, confronting the Roman invasion of Britain in Sky TV's Britannia.

-She was cast in the leading female role in the Western-style U.S. series Yellowstone, a Paramount Network drama that debuted on 20 June 2018.
+She was cast in the leading female role in the Western-style American series Yellowstone, a Paramount Network drama that debuted on 20 June 2018.
 Reilly plays Beth Dutton, the daughter of John Dutton, played by Kevin Costner.
 Reilly's and Costner's characters are constantly at war with several outside parties who want to gain control of the Duttons' family land.